 The registration process is explained in our article How to Apply to Be a Registered Charity.

-No. To be accepted for registration, a charity must meet these tests:
+No. To be accepted for registration, an organization must meet these tests:

 Here are the 4 purposes: